craigbarnes/lua-gumbo/README.md

 * Provide metamethods for nodes
   * `__tostring` on elements could return a serialised subtree
   * `__tostring` on comments could include `<!--` and `-->` delimiters
-* Return an array of errors as a second return value (requires upstream API)
+* Return an array of parse errors as a second return value (requires upstream API)

 [License]
 ---------